isedwards/kb/python/tablib.md

       wb.save(filename=filename)

   ```

+- There are also issues with [OpenPyXl](https://openpyxl.readthedocs.io/en/stable/) and some unicode characters, e.g. [tablib#370](https://github.com/vinayak-mehta/tablib/issues/370#issuecomment-511521685).

 - Also note that the old `xls` format (when tablib uses `xlrd` and `xlwt`) is limited to 256 columns.